 I will remember the deeds of the Lord; yes, I will remember your miracles of long ago.
-I will meditate on all your works and consider all your mighty deeds.
+I will consider all your works and meditate on all your mighty deeds.
 (Psalm 77:11-12)

 The Bible has many more passages encouraging us to remember God’s faithfulness.
 For example: